mrcavalcanti/mosaicoo/CONTRIBUTING.md

 If you have a question and you can't find the answer in the [documentation](https://grafana.com/docs/), the next step is to ask it on the [community site](https://community.grafana.com/).

 It's important to us to help these users, and we'd love your help.
-Sign up to our [community site](https://community.grafana.com/), and start helping other Grafana users by answering their questions.
+Sign up to our [community site](https://community.grafana.com/), and start helping other Mosaicoo users by answering their questions.

 ### Your first contribution